IHE/ITI.MHD/input/pagecontent/1_overview.md

 | TRACE  | Not Specified                    | Not Specified                | Not Specified              |
 {: .grid}

-Note: Items are marked Not Specified because the MHD Profile is focused on core Document Sharing (XDS, XDR, etc) capability and not trying to address the larger use-case of metadata update.
+Note: Items are marked *Not Specified* because the MHD Profile is focused on core Document Sharing (XDS, XDR, etc.) capability and is not trying to address the larger use-case of metadata update.

 **[Previous](index.html)   /   [Next](2_actors_and_transactions.html)**